Chaparral Boats: Re-locations

-Purchases and company changes
+Purchases and Company Changes

 In 1977 after 14 years as President and co-owner, Reggie Rose sold his interest with a 7 year non-compete agreement.

 In 1986, Chaparral Boats was purchased by RPC Energy Services (NYSE:RES) of Atlanta, Georgia.
 In 2001 RPC spun off Marine Products Corporation (NYSE:MPX).
 This offering included Chaparral Boats, Inc. and Robalo Boats, LLC (Purchased from Brunswick Boat Group in 2001).

-Product additions
+Product Line

 In 2012, Chaparral introduced a lower priced vessel, the H2O speed boat, to appeal to a wider audience.
 In 2013, it combined the company's luxury roots with speed, launching the Premiere 420, a 42-foot sport yacht.

-Chaparral currently manufactures pleasure and fishing boats ranging from 18-ft sport boats to 40-ft yachts in its Nashville, Georgia, facilities.
+Chaparral currently manufactures pleasure, ski/sport and fishing boats ranging from 20-foot sport boats to 33-foot yachts in its 1-million square foot facility in Nashville, Georgia.